Beacon-Heart/Heart_Beacon/README.md

-Eco Economic Epochs: Ecosystem incentives coded into the programmable Economy - It's about TIME (and space...)
+Eco Economic Epochs: Ecosystem incentives coded into the programmable Economy - It's about TIME (and syntax and space...)

 THESIS: All things internet, internet of programmable money are formed using:
 1. Time epochs created by oscillating quartz crystal based silicon chips